Chief Executive Officer

-Jessica has nearly 10 years of experience in financial services and management consulting, with a focus on social impact.
+Jessica leads ESG performance & company engagement at Y Analytics.
+She has over 10 years of experience in financial services and management consulting, with a focus on social impact.
 Her previous roles include VP of Strategy & Business Management at Nuveen Investments and Engagement Manager at McKinsey & Company, where she primarily served clients in the public, social, and financial sectors.
 Jessica has an MBA from the Darden Business School at University of Virginia, and an undergraduate degree in International Comparative Studies from Duke University.

 David is responsible for ESG Performance, client development and engagement, and growth of product and service offerings for Y Analytics.
 Prior to joining Y Analytics, David was a Partner at McKinsey & Company, most recently serving as the Managing Partner of the firm’s Atlanta office.
 During his time at McKinsey, he served private and public sector clients and spent significant time on economic redevelopment efforts in war-torn nations.
 Earlier in his career, David served as a lawyer and an officer in the United States Navy.
 David holds a BA in Philosophy from the College of the Holy Cross, a JD from Arizona State University’s Sandra Day O’Connor College of Law, and an MBA from Columbia University’s Graduate School of Business.